 The Learning Network blog at The New York Times provides suggestions on how to teach various topics, including Ten Ways to Teach About Geography.
-There were also map-related topics in the Year-End Round-Up 2011 and the Year-End Round-Up 2010.
+There are also map-related topics in the Year-End Round-Up 2016-17 (and in previous years' round-ups as well).

 Jeremy Donald and Mike Winiski of Furman University have put together a blended learning module on data classification to “show you how to understand and use classification when both interpreting and creating maps.”
 They include video tutorials, sample exercises, and a sample curriculum for this kind of work.